 This excellent article tells all you need to know about these holliday favorites.

-Chris Currey, University of Minnesota Graduate Student
+Chris Currey, University of Minnesota Graduate Student (this article is no longer online, so the images are gone)

 Thanksgiving cactus, Christmas cactus, Easter cactus…what about Halloween cactus, Valentine’s Day cactus or Mother’s Day cactus?
 Three different holiday cacti are probably enough for now!
 With Thanksgiving approaching and Christmas not far off the horizon, it seems like an appropriate time to learn about the differences and similarities of the flowering cacti named after these holidays.